daftspunk/pond/PHP-DEPLOYER.md

     * `plugins` - boolean or array, whether to update all plugins or names of plugins to update.
     * `themes` - boolean or array, whether to update all themes or names of themes to update.
     * `media` - boolean, whether to update media files.
-* `databaseInit` - object, required for new deployments, ingored for updates.
-Defines parameters for the database initialization.
+* `database` - required for new deployments, ingmored for updates.
+Defines different database management options.
+    * `createDatabase`: boolean, required.
+Determines whether the database should be created.
+Uses `root` user and `rootPassword` value from the `connection` object.
+Databases can be created only if a local MySQL server is used (installed on the same droplet).
+This is done for security reasons.
+Pond always creates users with local access permissions only.
+Databases on remote MySQL servers must be created manually.
+    * `initDatabase` - object, required, defines whether the database should be populated with a provided dump string.
-    * `initDatabase` - boolean, required.
-Determines whether the database should be initialized with the supplied dump.
+        * `value` - boolean, required.
+Determines whether the database should be populated or not.
-    * `engine` - string, required if `initDatabase` is `true`.
-Specifies the database engine.
-Only MySQL is supported for the database initialization at the moment.
         * `dump` - string, required if `initDatabase` is `true`.
-Contains the SQL dump.
+Contains the SQL dump string.
-    * `connection` - object, required if `initDatabase` is `true`.
+    * `connection` - object, required if `initDatabase.value` or `createDatabase` is `true`.
 Defines the database connection parameters.
+        * `engine` - string, required.
+Specifies the database engine.
+Only `mysql` is supported at the moment.
         * `host` - string, reguired.
 Database server host name or IP.
         * `user` - string, required.
 Database user name.
+16 characters max.
         * `password` - string, required.
 Database password.
+        * `rootPassword` - string, required if `createdDatabase` is `true`.
+Defines the `root` user password for creating the database.
         * `port` - integer, required.
 Database server port number.
         * `name` - string, required.
 Specifies the database name.
 * `configTemplates` - array, required for new deployments, ignored for updates.
 See the `/configure` operation below.